UofT-DSI/deep_learning_topics/slides-resources/02-implementing_ai_healthcare_1.md

 <!--_color: white -->
 <!--_backgroundColor: green -->
 ## `Breakout #2`
-#### Suppose we wanted to run a silent trial to demonstrate a model has 80% sensitivity, how would we "calibrate" the model so that the trial would likely be successful?
+#### Suppose we wanted to run a silent trial to demonstrate a model has at least 80% sensitivity, how would we "calibrate" the model so that the trial would likely be successful?

 ---
 #### **Silent trial (calibration)**